- With Mayo Clinic dermatologist

 "Electronic information has become a staple in the diet of a health conscious society," he says.
 "It's important to avoid misinformation and provide a credible source for health information.
 Using this analogy, it's critical to avoid 'indigestion' or, worse yet, 'food poisoning' by the ingestion of tainted information."

-- Acne scars: What's the best treatment?
+- Pregnancy acne: What's the best treatment?

 Alternative medicine (1)